The Scottish Government's Mortgage to rent scheme

 If you are in danger of having your home repossessed, the Scottish Government's mortgage to rent scheme could allow you to remain in your home as a tenant.
 This page explains how the scheme works and who is eligible to apply.

 What is the mortgage to rent scheme?

 The mortgage to rent scheme is run by the Scottish Government as part of the Home Owner Support Fund.
 The scheme aims to help people, whose homes are at risk of being repossessed, to stay in their homes by buying their home and renting it back to them.

 If you apply successfully for the mortgage to rent scheme, your home will be bought by the council or a housing association, but you will continue to live there as a tenant with the house rented back to you.
 Your new landlord will receive funding from the Scottish Government to carry out any necessary repairs so they can charge you a reasonable rent.

 How do I apply?

 Before you apply, you must get advice about your financial situation from either the Citizens Advice Bureau, a debt advice service or a solicitor, or your local council or other advice agency.
-Use the Advice Services Directory to find an agency near you.
 An adviser should be able to give you an application form and help you fill it in.

 You can also get a form direct from the Home owners' Support Fund website or write to: